sharebears/pulsar/ROADMAP.md

 - [ ] Review tests for all schemas, create schematests file for every module?
 - [ ] Hypothesis property tests where possible
 - [ ] Create stub files for external library interfaces that are used
+- [ ] Change schema names to ALL_CAPS, exclude global app from pylint

 # TODO